-Preparing a provisional patent application is relatively simple.
-Most people can do it in a day.
-In order to properly prepare a provisional patent application, there are three basic steps:
+Provisional patent applications are designed to be somewhat less expensive, less complicated, and less time consuming than "full" patent applications.
+Indeed, preparing a provisional patent application is relatively simple.
+Most inventors can do it in a day.
+To properly prepare a provisional patent application, there are three basic steps:

-Below are the details for each of these steps.
-(To learn more about provisional patent applications in general, read Nolo's article Basics of Provisional Patent Applications.)
+Below are the details for each of these three steps.
+To learn more about provisional patent applications generally, read Basics of Provisional Patent Applications.

 What is prior art?
-It includes all previous developments that are available to the public -- a tall order.
-The good news is that before filing a provisional application all you really need to do is look for prior patents, publications, or sales of similar inventions.
-You can do this preliminary searching on the Internet.
+It includes all previous developments that are available to the public—a tall order.
+The good news is that before filing a provisional application, all you really need to do is look for prior patents, publications, or sales of similar inventions.
+You can do this preliminary searching online.

 Later, before filing your regular patent application or selling your invention, you can do a more thorough search.
 This involves reviewing files at the USPTO or engineering libraries.
 You can do this yourself or hire a professional searcher.

-Your next task is to explain exactly what your invention is, what it does, and how to make it.
+Your next task in preparing to file a provisional patent application is to explain exactly what your invention is, what it does, and how to make it.
 Your description must be detailed enough so that anyone trained in the field is able to reproduce your invention.
-This may seem counterintuitive -- after all, you want to protect your idea, not spread it around -- but think of this as establishing exactly what it is you're protecting.
+This may seem counterintuitive: after all, you want to protect your idea, not publicize it.
+But think of this as establishing exactly what it is that you are protecting.

 There are two ways describe your invention: with pictures and with words.

-When describing your invention, you'll need to answer the following questions:
+When describing your invention narratively, you'll need to answer the following questions:

 Your answers to the final five questions are especially important.
 They are the heart of the application because they describe in detail the structure of your invention, how it operates, and any alternative embodiments.
 This information will form the basis for your patent claims if you later file a regular patent application.

 The description of your invention is often called the "specification" part of your provisional patent application.
-The PPA specification does not have to include all of the elements required for a regular patent application specification.
+The provisional patent application specification does not have to include all of the elements required for a regular patent application specification.

 There are two ways to file your provisional patent application: by mail or electronically.
-Each method requires that you include the following:
+Increasingly, the USPTO website has made electronic filing simple and convenient.
+Each method requires that you include:

-If you are ready to file for a PPA, you can use Nolo's Online Provisional Patent Application.
-It gives you plain-English advice as it takes you step by step through the PPA process.
-It completes the required government forms, files your application, and sends you the completed PPA with detailed instructions and four essential agreements.
+If you are ready to file for a provisional patent application, you can use Nolo's Online Provisional Patent Application.
+It gives you plain-English advice as it takes you step by step through the application process.
+It completes the required government forms, files your application, and sends you the completed forms with detailed instructions and four essential agreements.
 To learn more about this service, see Nolo's Online Provisional Patent Application FAQ.